 - "The disk you inserted was not readable by this computer": This usually indicates an incompatible file system.
 Reformatting the drive may be necessary.

-- "The operation couldn't be completed": This can happen if the drive is physically damaged or if there are permission issues.
+- "The operation couldn't be completed": This can happen if there are permission issues or physical damage.
 Try using another computer to access the drive.

 #3 USB Drive Read-only on Mac